 Most people choose Magento for its ability to handle large shops – many products, lots of events being generated.
 It also means lots of customer data.

-Actually, your customer data is what you should be working with every day.
+Actually, your customer information is what you should be working with every day.
 To do next-level marketing.
 To grow your ecommerce business.

 Magento’s great for supporting large stores, but it’s not exactly marketing-oriented.
-For best results, we recommend you use a CRM tool to help you organize client data and use it to drive sales.
+For best results, we recommend you use a Magento CRM platform to help you organize client data and use it to drive sales.

 We believe so.